African-American music: Early 20th century (1900s–1930s)

 The Music School Settlement for Colored became a sponsor of the Clef Club orchestra in New York.
 The Clef Club Symphony Orchestra attracted both black and white audiences to concerts at Carnegie Hall from 1912 to 1915.
 Conducted by James Reese Europe and William H. Tyers, the orchestra included banjos, mandolins, and baritone horns.
 Concerts featured music written by black composers, notably Harry T. Burleigh and Will Marion Cook.
 Other annual black concert series include the William Hackney's "All-Colored Composers" concerts in Chicago and the Atlanta Colored Music Festivals.

 The return of the black musical to Broadway occurred in 1921 with Sissle and Eubie Blake's Shuffle Along.
 In 1927, a concert survey of black music was performed at Carnegie Hall including jazz, spirituals and the symphonic music of W. C. Handy's Orchestra and the Jubilee Singers.
 The first major film musical with a black cast was King Vidor's Hallelujah of 1929.
 African-American performers were featured in the musical Show Boat (which had a part written for Paul Robeson and a chorus of Jubilee Singers), and especially all-black operas such as Porgy and Bess and Virgil Thomson's Four Saints in Three Acts of 1934.

+From 1900 to 1930, Black American music underwent significant evolution, laying the foundation for many modern genres and profoundly shaping American culture.
+The early 1900s saw the rise of ragtime, characterized by its syncopated rhythms and popularized by artists like Scott Joplin.
+As the decade progressed, blues music emerged from the Deep South, with pioneers such as W.C.
+Handy, Ma Rainey, and Bessie Smith bringing the genre to a wider audience.
+The 1920s, known as the Jazz Age, witnessed the explosion of jazz, a genre that combined elements of blues, ragtime, and brass band music.
+Musicians like Louis Armstrong, Jelly Roll Morton, and Duke Ellington became cultural icons, transforming jazz into a dominant artistic force through improvisation and swing.

+This period also saw gospel music taking shape, influenced by the spirituals and hymns sung in Black churches.
+The Harlem Renaissance, a cultural and artistic movement centered in New York City, further propelled Black music into the mainstream, showcasing the talents of Black musicians and celebrating African American heritage.
+Despite systemic racism and limited opportunities, Black artists revolutionized the music industry.
+Their innovations during this era not only inspired the sounds of the 20th century but continue to resonate in music today, highlighting the resilience and creativity of the African American community.